 1. Each item of partnership income, gain, loss or deduction has the same character for a partner as it has for federal income tax purposes.
 When an item is not characterized for federal income tax purposes, it has the same character for a partner as if realized directly from the source realized by the partnership, or incurred in the same manner as incurred by the partnership.
-2. In determining Utah taxable income of a partner, any modification (such as U.S. government bond interest) that relates to an item of the partnership income, gain, loss or deduction shall be made in accordance with the partner's distributive share for federal income tax purposes of the items to which the modification relates.
-Where a partner's share of any such item is not required to be taken into account separately for federal income tax purposes, the partner's distributive share of such item shall be determined in accordance with his distributive share for federal income tax purposes of partnership income or loss generally.
-3. Where a partner's distributive share of an item of partnership income, gain, loss or deduction is determined for federal income tax purposes by a special provision in the partnership agreement with respect to such item, and where the principal purpose of such provision is the avoidance or evasion of tax, the partner's distributive share of such item and any modification with respect thereto shall be determined as if the partnership agreement made no special provision with respect to that item.
+2. In determining Utah taxable income of a partner, make any modification (such as U.S. government bond interest) that relates to an item of the partnership income, gain, loss or deduction in accordance with the partner's distributive share for federal income tax purposes of the items to which the modification relates.
+Where a partner's share of any such item is not required to be taken into account separately for federal income tax purposes, determine the partner's distributive share of such item in accordance with his distributive share for federal income tax purposes of partnership income or loss generally.

+3. When a partner's distributive share of an item of partnership income, gain, loss or deduction is determined for federal income tax purposes by a special provision in the partnership agreement with respect to such item, and when the principal purpose of such provision is the avoidance or evasion of tax, determine the partner's distributive share of such item and any modification regarding it as if the partnership agreement makes no special provision with respect to that item.